-69.2 If on application to the Estates Section of the Trial Division of the Supreme Court the court is satisfied the court may, notwithstanding that the document or writing was not executed in compliance with all the formal requirements imposed by this Act but provided that the document or writing is signed by the deceased, order that the document or writing, as the case may be, be fully effective as though it had been executed in compliance with all the formal requirements imposed by this Act as the will of the deceased or as the revocation, alteration or revival of the will of the deceased or of the testamentary intention embodied int hat other document, as the case may be.
+69.2 If on application to the Estates Section of the Trial Division of the Supreme Court the court is satisfied - (a) that a document was intended by the deceased to constitute his will and that the document embodies the testamentary intentions of the deceased; or - (b) that a document or writing on a document embodies the intention of a deceased to revoke, alter or revive a will of the deceased or the testamentary intentions of the deceased embodied in a document other than a will, the court may, notwithstanding that the document or writing was not executed in compliance with all the formal requirements imposed by this Act but provided that the document or writing is signed by the deceased, order that the document or writing, as the case may be, be fully effective as though it had been executed in compliance with all the formal requirements imposed by this Act as the will of the deceased or as the revocation, alteration or revival of the will of the deceased or of the testamentary intention embodied int hat other document, as the case may be.
+QUEBEC CIVIL CODE, s.
+714: